SashaMkrv/godot-4.2.1-text-adventure/NavigationOnly/readme.markdown

 Each item has an identifier (hopefully unique), used in scripts (such as for room connections or for scenery), a display name, a description, and a set of `scripts` for describing connections, scenery, and aliasing player commands (e.g. `TALK JULIE` can become `GO JULIE`, and in connections, the direction `JULIE` leads to a `talk_julie_1` item.
 Now you have a very, very rudimentary dialogue system.)

 ### The Syntax
 There is very little in the way of syntax.
-Any 'scripts' you might write are just lists of keys and values, separated by `:`s, each pair separated by newlines.
+Any 'scripts' you might write are just key-value pairs joined by a `:`.
+New key-value pair?
+New line.

 #### Connections